Skip to content

 "b4113341-251b-4adc-81fb-2420501c30e6",

-1. Retrieve the minimal asset by its GUID.
-The last (optional) parameter being false indicates you want to retrieve the asset without its relationships (a minimal asset).
+1. Retrieve the full asset, with all of its relationships, by its GUID.
+The last (optional) parameter being true indicates you want to retrieve the asset with all its relationships (a "full" asset).
 Similar variations exist on every asset as well as on the dynamically-typed Asset static methods.

 GET /api/meta/entity/guid/b4113341-251b-4adc-81fb-2420501c30e6?ignoreRelationships=true&minExtInfo=true